Monash, South Australia

 Monash is a town in the Riverland area of South Australia.
 It is on the Sturt Highway between Barmera and Renmark.
-At the 2006 census, Monash had a population of 1,115.

 Monash was proclaimed in 1921 and is named after General Sir John Monash, a World War I army commander.
 The primary industry is irrigated horticulture and viticulture.

 Monash is in the Berri Barmera Council, state electoral district of Chaffey, and federal Division of Barker.
 Its postcode is 5342.

 Settlement

 Land at Monash was allocated to repatriated soldiers returned from World War I as part of the State Government Soldier Settler Scheme.
-The southern part of the settlement was occupied first and was originally known as Lone Gum after a prominent local landmark, a River Red Gum tree (Eucalyptus camaldulensis).
+The southern part of the settlement was occupied first and was originally known as Lone Gum after a prominent local landmark, a river red gum tree (Eucalyptus camaldulensis).
 The tree still stands today, although it was nearly destroyed in a fire caused by a local land owner.
 The tree's image is used on the Monash Primary School emblem.